-a.
-Physical activity, outdoors whenever possible (see guidelines under III.2.d), will be incorporated as a consistent practice throughout the District in the afterschool program.
+- a.
+Physical activity, outdoors whenever possible (see guidelines under III.2.d), will be incorporated as a consistent practice throughout the District in the afterschool program. - b.
+The district shall provide physical activity opportunities before and/or after school for students.